hpe-dev-incubator/hpe-dev-portal/content/blog/deep-learning-model-training-–-a-first-time-user’s-experience-with-determined-–-part-2.md

 det notebook start --config-file Notebook-config.yaml
 ```

-The *Notebook-config* YAML configuration file is used to control a JupyterLab instance deployment.
+The *Notebook-config* YAML configuration file below is used to control a JupyterLab instance deployment.
 To learn more about Jupyter Notebook in Determined, check out the [Notebook documentation](https://docs.determined.ai/latest/features/notebooks.html) and [a recent Determined’s blog post on this topic](https://www.determined.ai/blog/maximize-juptyter-notebook-experience-determined).

 ```yaml
 description: My-notebook